tensorflow/tfjs-website/docs/guide/save_load.md

 Often you will have to pass more arguments or request headers to your HTTP server (e.g. for authentication or if you want to specify a folder that the model should be saved in).
 You can gain fine-grained control over these aspects of the requests from `save` by replacing the URL string argument in `tf.io.browserHTTPRequest`.
-This API affords greater flexiblity in controlling HTTP requests.
+This API affords greater flexibility in controlling HTTP requests.

 For example: